tdwg/tcs2/docs/feature-report/README.md

 - tcs:conservedAgainst
 - tcs:laterHomonymOf

+We have included a TaxonConceptMapping class, as it is often useful to have objects for Taxon Concept mappings that can be shared.
+The TaxonConceptMapping class replaces the TaxonRelationshipAssertion element in TCS 1, but is only to be used with the relationship types that TCS 1 calls 'set relationships'.
+In TCS 2, the properties that can be used as object for the `mappingRelation` property are the mapping properties, *i.e.* `isCongruentWith`, `includes`, `isIncludedIn`, `partiallyOverlaps`, `isDisjointFrom` and `intersects`.

 <br/>

 ![](../media/context-tcs.jpg)

 ## Terms omitted from the initial release

-The most important thing that has been left out of TCS 2 for now is the circumscription or definition of taxa.
+The most significant thing that has been left out of TCS 2 for now is the circumscription or definition of taxa.
 TCS 1 has the `CharacterCircumscription` and `SpecimenCircumscription` elements, translated to `DescribedBy` and `CircumscribedBy`, respectively, in the TDWG Ontology.
 These have been left out